reza-debug/ML_Projects/README.md

 1. Cancer Diagnosis

-Developed a deep learning model to identify cancer cells in biopsy images.
+Developed a deep learning model to identify cancer.
 Achieved 97.5% accuracy, potentially aiding in early cancer detection.

 2. Digit Recognition

-Built a real-time system to recognize handwritten digits.
+Built a system to recognize handwritten digits.
 Achieved 99% accuracy on a benchmark dataset.